fiaisis/frontend/README.md

 # Flexible Interactive Automation frontend

-This repository is for the frontend web application side of [FIA](https://github.com/fiaisis) which allows users to view and manage runs and reductions performed by ISIS instruments.
-The frontend acts as a plugin for the [SciGateway](https://github.com/ral-facilities/scigateway) application and was made using Yarn, React, Typescript, and Material-UI.
+This repository is for the frontend web application side of [FIA](https://github.com/fiaisis) which has been using Yarn, React, Typescript, and Material-UI.
+The application allows for users to view and manage runs and reductions performed by ISIS instruments.
+The frontend acts as a plugin for [SciGateway](https://github.com/ral-facilities/scigateway).
 The project is in the early stages of development and is continuously being worked on.

 ## Starting development

 ### Downloading the code

 To get started developing for the frontend, first you will need to have [Node.js](https://nodejs.org/en/download/package-manager) and [Yarn](https://classic.yarnpkg.com/en/docs/install) installed and set-up on your machine.
 When following the install wizards just keep to default settings.
 You will then want to clone the [SciGateway](https://github.com/ral-facilities/scigateway) repository.
-From now on stick to SciGateway's `develop` branch (which is the default branch) and pull from it regularly to keep up to date with changes.
+From now on stick to SciGateway's `develop` branch (which is the default) and pull from it regularly to keep up to date with changes.

 With that done, you can now clone the FIA frontend repository.

 ### Setting up FIA as a plugin

 The frontend works by building the project and then running it through SciGateway as a plugin.
-To get this set-up you will want to create a `settings.json` file in SciGateway's `public` folder.
+To get started developing locally, you will want to create a `settings.json` file in SciGateway's `public` folder.
 Do this by simply duplicating [`settings.example.json`](https://github.com/ral-facilities/scigateway/blob/develop/public/settings.example.json), renaming it, then adding FIA as a plugin with what port to listen on:

 ```json
 // settings.json